amigup/servicefabric-dotnetcore-webapi-angular5-msal/README.md

 1. Open the solution in Visual Studio.
 1. In the *SampleUserService* project, open the `appsettings.json` file.
+1. Find the `ClientId` property and replace the value with the Application ID (Client ID) property of the *regiseterd* application, that you registered earlier.
+1. [Optional] if you want to limit sign-in to users in your organization, also update the following The `Domain` property, replacing the existing value with your AAD tenant domain, for example, contoso.onmicrosoft.com.
+ The `TenantId` property replacing the existing value with the Tenant ID.
 1. You can use a self-signed certificate on your local machine and test clusters but you want to make sure to purchase a CA-signed one for your production clusters.
 Find the `HttpsCertificateThumbprint` property and replace with obtatined certificate thumbprint .The Service Fabric SDK provides the CertSetup.ps1 script, which creates a self-signed certificate and imports it into the Cert:\LocalMachine\My certificate store.
 Open a command prompt as administrator and run the following command to create a cert with the subject "CN=localhost":
 ```Shell
 PS C:\program files\microsoft sdks\service fabric\clustersetup\secure> .\CertSetup.ps1 -Install -CertSubjectName CN=localhost